Table of Contents

-If the disease progressed without any complications, only the symptoms should be treated and one should forego the use of antibiotic pharmaceuticals.
+If the disease progresses without complications, only the symptoms should be treated and antibiotic pharmaceuticals should not be prescribed.

-In the foreground of symptomatic treatment is secretolytic therapy, avoiding inhaled noxious agents such as cigarette smoke and also, if necessary, administering antitussive agents such as codeine or noscapine.
-In cases of increased simultaneous flu-like symptoms, analgesics and antipyretics may be administered.
+Symptomatic treatment should include secretolytic therapy, such as avoiding the inhalation of noxious agents like cigarette smoke and, if necessary, administering antitussive agents such as codeine or noscapine.
+In cases of increased, simultaneous flu-like symptoms, analgesics, and antipyretics may also be administered.

 Medications for acute bronchitis

-In cases of a bacterial super infection with protracted progression or fever, respectively, with purulent, yellowish or even green sputum, antibiotics should be used.
-For the purpose of a targeted approach, however, pathogen detection and an antibiogram should be done.
+In cases of bacterial superinfection with protracted progression or fever, or purulent, yellowish or green sputum, antibiotics should be administered.
+A more targeted approach includes pathogen detection and an antibiogram.